NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 The RunDirMulti batch file loops through the files located in the current directory and puts RunEPlus calls to each file into as many temporary batch files as processor cores and then starts each of the batch files.
 No load balancing between the cores is achieved using this method.
 The RunDirMulti.bat file should be located in a directory that contains the IDF files.
 Editing of the file may be necessary to match the directory that EnergyPlus is installed in.

 Since the batch file starts up other batch files in different CMD windows, the only way to know that the simulations are all complete is when all of the other CMD windows are closed.
-Those windows are named “Batch Simulation&lt;n&gt;” where n is 1 to the number of processor cores you selected to use.
+Those windows are named "Batch Simulation&lt;n&gt;" where n is 1 to the number of processor cores you selected to use.